Aurora Abzug

 Collect Bean: Are there any recurring themes or motifs in your art, and if so, what do they represent to you?

 Aurora Abzug: Cake, beer, and stuffed animals often recur in my work and have very particular symbolic associations.
-The cake imagery responds to the digital trend cycle and how I use mass iconography from Instagram and Tumblr to express my personal tastes and experiences.
+The cake imagery responds to the digital trend cycle and how I use mass iconography from Instagram and Tumblr to express my tastes and experiences.
 Beer signals the struggle between taking care of my needs as an individual and overindulgence.
 And the stuffed animals are direct metaphors for my relationships with friends, family, and partners.

 Collect Bean: How do you balance your practice with your daily life?